 - Representation of an institutional investor in the sale of a portfolio of hotels throughout the United States.

-- Representation of an institutional investor in the purchase and financing of a deluxe Manhattan hotel and a first class Ohio hotel.
+- Representation of an institutional investor in the purchase and financing of a deluxe Manhattan hotel.

 - Representation of an investor in the purchase of a package of movie and live "Off Broadway" theatres.